 Residents are permitted to decorate bedrooms and suites within the following guidelines:

-No nails or tape of any kind should be used on the walls, doors, mirrors, or other surfaces; to hang items on the walls it is highly recommended that you use 3M Command Adhesive products.
+No nails or tape of any kind should be used on the walls, doors, mirrors, or other surfaces; to hang items on the walls it is highly recommended that you use 3M Pull Command Adhesive products.
+Please DO NOT remove 3M products from painted surfaces.
+The Facilities staff will remove the adhesive products without damage.

 3.2 Hanging Decorations